reactjs/react.dev/src/content/community/index.md

 * [Reactiflux online chat](https://discord.gg/reactiflux)
 * [Reddit's React community](https://www.reddit.com/r/reactjs/)

+## Feature Requests

+To submit feature request on React itself, first search the existing [issues](https://github.com/reactjs/rfcs/issues).
+If you can't find your feature request there, submit it as a formal [RFC (Request For Comment)](https://github.com/reactjs/rfcs/issues/new/choose).

 ## News {/*news*/}

 For the latest news about React, [follow **@reactjs** on Twitter](https://twitter.com/reactjs) and the [official React blog](/blog/) on this website.